Back to Tutorials

 });

-That displayState snapshot carries running totals too — token usage, queued follow-up count — so your UI reads them from one place instead of stitching together a dozen callbacks.
+That snapshot carries running totals too — token usage, queued follow-up count — so your UI reads them from one place instead of five.

-To drive the conversation, you queue messages onto the controller.
-A normal message goes through followUp; if the agent is mid-run and you want to redirect it, steer injects guidance without waiting:
+Reading state is half the picture.
+The other half is driving the conversation forward.
+You queue messages onto the controller — a normal message goes through followUp.
+And if the agent is already mid-run and you want to redirect it without waiting for it to finish, steer injects guidance right into the run:

 await controller.followUp({ content: "Summarize today's tickets." });